Why your Twitter page is changing and may have a dog on it

 We’ll see if his plan to turn Twitter into a for-sale popularity contest will work.

-Update, April 3, 3:45 pm ET: This story, originally published on March 31, has been updated with new changes to Twitter’s Following tab and homepage logo.
+Update, April 3, 6:30 pm ET: This story, originally published on March 31, has been updated with new details about changes to Twitter’s Following tab.